Dentistry for Children

 There are some real benefits in starting orthodontic treatment when children are much younger.
 The children usually don’t have to wear braces for a long period of time during those awkward teenage years.
 It is also much easier to expand the palate and allow room for all of the adult teeth to have the proper space to come in.
 In most of those cases, young children will not get braces, however they will have their palates expanded by an appliance.
 This will make their arches wider.
 It allows space in the mouth for all of the child’s adult teeth to properly grow.

-Our office in Gladstone MO has developed relationships with some excellent orthodontists in the area and can refer you and your child to an orthodontist if an exam reveals crowded or crooked teeth, or issues with the palate.
+Dr. Platt and Dr. Dale has developed relationships with some excellent orthodontists in the area and can refer you and your child to an orthodontist if an exam reveals crowded or crooked teeth, or issues with the palate.
 We can help you choose the best orthodontist that meets the needs and temperament of your child.

 Scientists in the 1960′s found that fluoride helped build a stronger defense against the teeth’s enemies like bacteria and acids and sweets.
 And, yes, when fluoride was added to a city’s drinking water, the incidence of cavities dropped sharply.
 It was even predicted at one time that there would come a time when we wouldn’t need dentists anymore.